Chuck Rigs 5.0 on Beautiful Fall Day at Brouwersdam, 18 Oct. 2008

 Brouwersdam Lake Side

 On the inside of the dam, just across from the beach is a huge area of water with room for hundreds of windsurfers.
 Kiteboarding is not done on the lake side so there is plenty of room for windsurfers.
 There is also a perfect beginner and freestyle pond just outside the windsurfing shop, school and restaurant/bar called the Brouwersdam Ziel & Surfcentrum (Sail and Surf center) .
-See there website at: "http://www.brouwersdam.nl/" On a good windy day the beginner pond is full of young freestylers practicing all the latest moves.Looking north along the beach by the pond and adjacent to the "Surfcentrum" windsurfing store, restaraunt/ bar
+See there website at: "http://www.brouwersdam.nl/" On a good windy day the beginner pond is full of young freestylers practicing all the latest moves.They even have built recently a big waterslide jump that you can slide down or even ski/snowboard down ending in being boosted up high into the air over the water for aerial trick practice.

 All around the west end of the lake near the Surfcenter is parking room for several hundred caravans and cars and more windsurfing.
 To the north of the center is another huge area of water with even more places to park and windsurf when trying to get away from the big crowds near the Surfcentrum.
 One place called the "Punt" or Point" is very good for SE, S, and SW winds.